Mubbyrex/ZKU-May-2022-Cohort-Background-Assignment-Submission/ConceptualKnowledge.md

 2. What is gas?
 Why is gas optimization such a big focus when building smart contracts?

 gas refers to the cost necessary to perform a transaction on the network.
-Miners set the price of gas based on supply and demand for the computational power of the network needed to process smart contracts and other transactions.
+Miners set the price of gas based on supply and demand for the computational power of the network needed to process smart contracts and other
+Gas optimizeation preserves capital.the higher the gas fee incurred,the costlier smart contract becomes

 3. What is a hash?
 Why do people use hashing to hide information?